RailcardsBusiness

 Looking to travel from Munich to Wangen (Allgäu) by train?
 You've come to the right place!

-On average, it takes around 2 hours 37 minutes to travel from Munich to Wangen (Allgäu) by train, the fastest services can get you there in as little as 1 hour 55 minutes though.
-You'll usually find 23 trains per day running along the 86 miles (138 km) route between these two destinations.
+On average, it takes around 3 hours to travel from Munich to Wangen (Allgäu) by train, the fastest services can get you there in as little as 1 hour 55 minutes though.
+You'll usually find 25 trains per day running along the 86 miles (138 km) route between these two destinations.
 Once you're onboard, you can sit back and relax, as you won’t need to make any changes on your way to Wangen (Allgäu).
+You'll probably be hopping onto a DB train to get to Wangen (Allgäu), as they are the main operators of services on this route.

 If you’re feeling ready to book, start looking for cheap train tickets with us today.
 Keep reading for more information on the journey to Wangen (Allgäu) by train, including our timetable where you can view first and last train times.